mgbelisle/whatisthat/encryption.md

 # What is bitcoin?

 Bitcoin is a digital currency, like the US dollar or the British Pound, except it is more like gold than a dollar.
-It is based on a computer's proof that it has done a certain amount of computation via encryption and math.
+It is based on a computer's proof that it has done a certain amount of computation via encryption.
 It is in my opinion a revolutionary concept that fulfills its claim of having the following characteristics, even though it is mysterious to most people.

 * Impossible to counterfeit (like gold, you can test if gold is gold)
 * Impossible to inflate (like gold, you can't print one million new pounds of it)